eljasl/rawg-agent/README.md

 ### Trade-offs

 The plan-first approach is optimized for:
-- ✅ Queries where the required actions are predictable
+- Queries where the required actions are predictable
-- ✅ Reducing latency and API costs
+- Reducing latency and API costs
-- ✅ Transparency (users can see the full plan before execution)
+- Transparency (users can see the full plan before execution)

 Standard MCP may be better for:
-- ⚠️ Highly dynamic tasks requiring real-time decision making
+- Highly dynamic tasks requiring real-time decision making
-- ⚠️ Exploratory workflows where next steps depend heavily on intermediate results
+- Exploratory workflows where next steps depend heavily on intermediate results

 This system mitigates the adaptability trade-off with a **review step** that can trigger re-planning if initial results are unsatisfactory (e.g., a search returns 0 results).

+---

+### Why choose the trade-offs?
+In early testing, the standard MCP structure often produced either a frustratingly slow user experience due to multiple sequential LLM calls, or incomplete results due to not having a proper execution plan to follow.
+I felt the alternative approach yielded better results.
+Also, I believe LLM-produced code execution is simply a more elegant way to orchestrate tasks in general.

 ---